paypal/Checkout-PHP-SDK/README.md

 ![Home Image](homepage.jpg)

-### To consolidate support across various channels, we have currently turned off the feature of GitHub issues.
-Please visit https://www.paypal.com/support to submit your request or ask questions within our community forum.
+### Deprecated

+This repo is no longer actively maintained.
+Please integrate using the [REST API](https://developer.paypal.com/docs/api/orders/v2/).

+To get early access to the next PHP SDK, please subscribe to [this Github issue]().

-__Welcome to PayPal PHP SDK__.
+**Welcome to PayPal PHP SDK**.
 This repository contains PayPal's PHP SDK and samples for [v2/checkout/orders](https://developer.paypal.com/docs/api/orders/v2/) and [v2/payments](https://developer.paypal.com/docs/api/payments/v2/) APIs.

-This is a part of the next major PayPal SDK.
-It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
+This SDK includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
 This repo currently contains functionality for PayPal Checkout APIs which includes [Orders V2](https://developer.paypal.com/docs/api/orders/v2/) and [Payments V2](https://developer.paypal.com/docs/api/payments/v2/).

-Please refer to the [PayPal Checkout Integration Guide](https://developer.paypal.com/docs/checkout/) for more information.
 ## Latest Updates

 Beginning January 2020, PayPal will require an update on the Personal Home Page (PHP) Checkout Software Developer Kit (SDK) to version 1.0.1.
 Merchants who have not updated their PHP Checkout SDK to version 1.0.1 will not be able to deserialize responses using outdated SDK integrations.
 All PHP Checkout SDK integrations are expected to be updated by March 1, 2020.
 Merchants are encouraged to prepare for the update as soon as possible to avoid possible service disruption.
 The Status Page has been updated with this information.
 The bulletin can be found [here](https://www.paypal-status.com/history/eventdetails/11015)